trezor/trezor-suite/docs/features/fiat-rates.md

 ### Current fiat rates

-Every rate stored in `wallet.fiat` reducer is checked in 2-minute interval.
+Every rate stored in `wallet.fiat` reducer is checked in 3-minute interval.
 If the rate is older then 10 minutes then it is refetched.
-Although this shouldn't really be necessary thanks to live updates from Blockbook, the same logic is also used for ERC-20 tokens and XRP where we don't have a comfort of receiving these updates and we are relying on manual checks.

 #### Current fiat rates for ERC-20 tokens

 List of tokens is part of the account object (`account.tokens`).
 Fiat rates for ERC-20 tokens are fetched on `ACCOUNT.CREATE` (fired during account discovery) and `ACCOUNT.UPDATE` (new token can appear after receiving a token transaction).
 These actions are intercepted in `fiatRatesMiddleware`.
+We don't fetch rates for tokens without definitions.

 ### Weekly fiat rates

 Check for deciding if a weekly rate for a coin needs to be updated runs every hour.
 Fetched rates are cached also for 1 hour.
-Eg. If user opens app and there are already weekly fiat rates, no older than 1 hour, stored in persistent storage then Suite won't fire new fetch.
-If, after one hour, fetch fails then next one will be fired after another hour.
+Eg. If user opens app and there are already weekly fiat rates, no older than 1 hour, stored in redux state then Suite won't fire new fetch.

 ### Historical fiat rates (for transactions)